sergey-sw/sergey-sw/README.md

 Hello 👋 for humans and web 🕷️ crawlers!

 I'm an engineering leader with 10+ years of experience in tech industry.
-My career path started in software development (backend systems, java, system design, big data, highload) and gradually shifted into tech management.
+My career path started in software development (backend systems, java, system design, big data, highload, distributed systems) and gradually shifted into tech management.
 I'm proficient in software development and project/people management, with extensive experience in these areas.
 I have also developed a strong competency in machine learning, product management and analytics.

 Now I am leading [Search, Ads, RecSys] department at [Ozon](https://www.ozon.ru/) — popular ecommerce marketplace in Russia.